Emanem/skyrim-pm/README.md

 written in Data directory - furthermore the file Data/skyrim-pm-fso.xml will be used to control such overrides over time)

--o,--override d Do not write files into Skyrim SE 'Data' directory but in direcotyr 'd'
+-o,--override d Do not write files into Skyrim SE 'Data' directory but in directory 'd'
                 skyrim-pm will instead write symlinks under 'Data' directories and will write a new 'xml' file under 'Data' directory to manage such symlinks.
-                If an existing file is present under 'Data' it will be overwritten by the symlinks and won't be recoverable.
--l,--list-ovd   Lists all overrides/installed plugins
---list-replace  Lists all the overridden files which have been replaced by successive
-                plugins (i.e. when plugins/mods potentially have conflicted during setup process)
+                If an existing file is present under 'Data' it will be overwritten by the symlinks and won't be recoverable -l,--list-ovd   Lists all overrides/installed plugins --list-replace  Lists all the overridden files which have been replaced by successive plugins (i.e. when plugins/mods potentially have conflicted during setup process)
+--list-verify   Checks all the symlinks in the override config file are still present
+                under Data and also that all the files in such config are still available on the filesystem

 Misc/Debug options